- Psalm 13 is an Individual Psalm That was Recorded for Public Use

 lest my foes rejoice because I am shaken.

 Consequently, David prays for God to save his life.
-Strikingly, as we move to the next section of Psalms (15–24), there are stated (Ps 16) and implied (Ps 22) references to resurrection.
+Strikingly, as we move to the next section of Psalms (Psalm 13:15–24), there are stated (Psalm 16) and implied (Psalm 22) references to resurrection.
 By reading Psalm 13 with the rest of the Psalms, we can see how these Psalms work together to answer David’s prayers.

-The psalmist prays that the Lord would “enlighten” his eyes; the eye that was dim was clouded with both ill-health and its consequent grief (cf. Job 17:7), so that the prayer is a request for restoration to health and deliverance from grief.
-When the eye was enlightened, it would signify a state of health (cf. Deut 34:7).
+The psalmist prays that the Lord would “enlighten” his eyes; the eye that was dim was clouded with both ill-health and its consequent grief (Job 17:7), so that the prayer is a request for restoration to health and deliverance from grief.
+When the eye was enlightened, it would signify a state of health (Deuteronomy 34:7).
 But there is more than a prayer for physical health in the psalmist’s plea; at a deeper level, he desires to return to close fellowship with the Lord.
-Thus, when God’s face was hidden, the light of his countenance could not shine upon the psalmist (see vv 2-3), but when God turned to him again, not only would the psalmist see the light of the divine countenance, but his own eyes would be enlightened.
-(Psalms 1–50, 142)
+Thus, when God’s face was hidden, the light of his countenance could not shine upon the psalmist (see vv.
+2-3), but when God turned to him again, not only would the psalmist see the light of the divine countenance, but his own eyes would be enlightened (Psalm 1-50, 142).

-Such a combination of physical and spiritual despair reminds us that we are psycho-somatic unities, which is a technical way of saying our souls impact our bodies and our bodies impact our souls.
-Accordingly, this teaches us the freedom we have to pray for physical health, even as 3 John 2 instructs that God’s gift of health will always serve the purpose of our inward sanctification (cf. 2 Corinthians 12:7–10).
+Such a combination of physical and spiritual despair reminds us that we are psychosomatic unities, which is a technical way of saying our souls impact our bodies and our bodies impact our souls.
+Accordingly, this teaches us the freedom we have to pray for physical health, even as 3rd John 2 instructs that God’s gift of health will always serve the purpose of our inward sanctification (2nd Corinthians 12:7–10).

-In the opening verses, the fourfold “How long, O Lord?” questions the absence of God (v.
-1), the sorrow in David’s soul (v.
-2a), and the ascendency of David’s enemies (v.
-2b).
+In the opening verses, the fourfold “How long, O Lord?” questions the absence of God (Psalm 13:1), the sorrow in David’s soul (Psalm 13:2a), and the ascendency of David’s enemies (Psalm 13:2b).
 In these three directions, we see what is happening in David’s soul.

-Importantly, these three coordinating griefs repeat in vv.
-3–4.
-He cries out for God to consider and answer him (v.
-3a), to enlighten his eyes and spare his life (v.
-3b), and to protect him from his enemies (v.
-4).
+Importantly, these three coordinating griefs repeat in Psalm 13:3–4.
+He cries out for God to consider and answer him (Psalm 13:3a), to enlighten his eyes and spare his life (Psalm 13:3b), and to protect him from his enemies (Psalm 13:4).
 From the repetition of these three complaints, we can infer how they impact one another and the way that one grief follows another.

-Critically, when David expresses his vows in verses 5–6, he turns all of his attention to God.
+Critically, when David expresses his vows in Psalm 13:5–6, he turns all of his attention to God.
 The enemies fall from view, and he turns his eyes away from himself.
 Instead, he casts himself on the Lord, and he trusts that when God considers him, all will be well.

 The psalmist finds the grounds for hope in Yahweh’s hesed—translated here as “unfailing love.”
 The term has more of “loyalty” or “enduring allegiance” about it than the emotions we normally associate with “love.”
 The context is one of commitment to a covenantal agreement between parties—perhaps a king and a vassal.
 The covenant partner who demonstrates enduring loyalty to the covenant relationship and faithfully fulfills his covenant obligations, not because he is forced to but because of a sense of commitment to the relationship—such a person is said to do hesed (“unfailing [covenant] love’).
 (Wilson, Psalms Vol. 1, 279)